iulianpro/my-city/README.md

 * that when accessing the website, to see a landig page that will arouse my curiosity to navigate further;
 * to find out new information about a future holiday destination;
 * to see pictures and video images with the location described to give me an opinion about this city;
-* to can send a message if I want to find out more details about this location;
+* when I use de form, to can send a message if I want to find out more details about this location;

 As a owner I want to:
 * make known to the public the existence of a city that can be a perfect destination for a city break for example;